andreped/vsi2tif/README.md

-  --plane PLANE                which image plane to convert image from - default 0 --tilesize TILESIZE          tile size to use during both conversion steps - default 1024 --quality QUALITY            compression quality used with JPEG compression - default 85
+  --plane PLANE                which image plane to convert image from - default 0 --tilesize TILESIZE          tile size to use during both conversion steps - default 1024 --quality QUALITY            compression quality used with JPEG compression - default 85 --verbose VERBOSE            which verbosity level to use - default 1
 ```

 ## [License](https://github.com/andreped/vsi2tif#license)